Following on from the defeat of Napoleon, which brought a French Revolutionary and Napoleonic period of turmoil which

 holes of many students in the important "Austrian" cities of Graz and Vienna - and were often worn by members of the Academic Legion

 then active in Viennese events.
-In early April the traditional Black and Yellow colours of the Austrian Habsburgs were replaced on the cathedral
+In early April the traditional Black and Yellow colours of the Austrian Habsburgs were replaced,

 over the Austrian Habsburg's imperial palace whilst